jwodicka/BeipMU/Documentation/Triggers.md

 ### Matcheroo
 This is where you match text or regular expression goes.
 ### Test String
 Type some text that you want to test matching against the matcheroo.
-The parts that match will hilight and if using a regular expression, the ()'d sub expressions will be colored differently.
-This is very useful when first creating a trigget to easily test if it matches properly, and also to provide an example of what it's supposed to match.
+The parts that match will highlight and if using a regular expression, the ()'d sub expressions will be colored differently.
+This is very useful when first creating a trigger to easily test if it matches properly, and also to provide an example of what it's supposed to match.
 ### Match Case
-In a Simple Matcheroo trigger, this tells Beipmu that if the match text is “Page”, then it should only match “Page” with a capital P, and not “page”.
+In a Simple Matcheroo trigger, this tells BeipMu that if the match text is “Page”, then it should only match “Page” with a capital P, and not “page”.
 It is off by default.
 ### Whole Word
 By default, BeipMu will look for a match, even inside other words.
 So “page” will also match “pages, paged, empaged’.
 Tick this box to make sure BeipMu matches what you _expect_ it to match, unless you need it to do otherwise.
 ### Line Start With